High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 Healthier food decisions throughout the day.

-3. Builds Muscle Support
+3. Supports Muscle Maintenance

-Proteins offer the amino acids needed to maintain muscle tissue.
+Protein provides the amino acids needed to maintain muscle tissue.
+This role becomes increasingly important as we age.

 Benefit of feature